praduman20/ShoppingCart-React-mini-project-10-with-RTK/README.md

 # React + Vite

 # React mini project 10 - ShoppingCart
-React CocktailDB App: Discover and search cocktails with this React-based application.
-View cocktail cards which have image, name, and glassware for each cocktail.
-Dive deeper with detailed information on ingredients and glass type by clicking the 'Details' button.
-Concepts used - API fetch and data display , Context API , Hooks used - (useContext , useState , useEffect , useRef , useCallback) , react-router-dom.
+React ShoppingCart App: Effortlessly manage your shopping cart with this React application, powered by Redux for efficient state management.
+Adjust quantities, view total amount, and item count.
+Easily remove single or all items from your cart by click of a button.
+Cocenpts used - Redux Toolkit, useSelector and useDispatch hooks.

 ## Demo Link - https://your-shopping-bag.netlify.app/